elizabethsiegle/biebergpt-streamlit/README.md

 BieberGPT utilizes the SendGrid API to send concert plans to the user's email.
 After selecting a concert, the chatbot sends a reminder email with the details of the recommended concert.

 ## Contributions
 We welcome contributions to BieberGPT!
-If you have any ideas, bug fixes, or enhancements, feel free to open an issue or submit a pull request on GitHub.
+If you have any enhancements, feel free to open an issue or submit a pull request on GitHub.

 ## Credits
 BieberGPT is an AI hack for Outside LLMs 2023.
 Special thanks to developers Boyd Lever and Elizabeth Siegle, and to LangChain, Streamlit, YouTube, Jambase, and SendGrid for their APIs.